Ivan Pulinkala Provost and Executive Vice President for Academic Affairs and Professor of Dance

 Professional Affiliations: ArtsATL.com Board, Community Foundation for Greater Atlanta-Arts Fund; Community Committee, Cobb Energy Performing Arts Center Artsbridge Educational BoardWebsite

-Marsha Barsky Chair of the Department of Dance and Associate Professor of Dance
+Marsha Barsky Chair of the Department of Dance and Professor of Dance

-Chair of the Department of Dance and Associate Professor of Dance
+Chair of the Department of Dance and Professor of Dance

 From 2008-2018, she served as director and choreographer for Nashville-based Company Rose.
-The company presented works at the Frist Art Museum, and performed in venues throughout the Southeastern region.
+The company presented works at the Frist Art Museum and performed in venues throughout the Southeastern region.
 In 2019, she received a Tennessee Arts Commission Individual Fellowship Award for her choreography.
-As a dancer, she has performed with the Desert Dance Theatre and Shelter Repertory Dance Theatre, and in works by Isadora Duncan, Stefanie Batton-Bland, Sean Curren, Bill Evans Pat Graney, Gabriel Masson, Ana Baer, Kim Neal Nofsinger, Ivan Pulinkala and Katherine Duke.
+As a dancer, she has performed with the Desert Dance Theatre and Shelter Repertory Dance Theatre and in works by Isadora Duncan, Stefanie Batton-Bland, Sean Currently, Bill Evans Pat Graney, Gabriel Masson, Ana Baer, Kim Neal Nofsinger, Ivan Pulinkala and Katherine Duke.

-Previously, Marsha was an Associate Professor and Director of Dance at Middle Tennessee State University, where she developed Tennessee's first bachelor's degree in Dance, and prior to that she was the Director of the Vanderbilt University Dance Program.
-She has taught at numerous venues, festivals and conferences throughout the US, and in Canada, France, Switzerland and Spain.
-In 2017, she was named Foreign Expert in Dance at Chengdu University, China, and in May 2020 she served as a visiting scholar at the Kroeger College of Public Affairs at Carleton University, Ottawa, Canada.
+Previously, Marsha was an Associate Professor and Director of Dance at Middle Tennessee State University, where she developed Tennessee's first bachelor's degree in dance.
+Before that, she was the Director of the Vanderbilt University Dance Program.
+Marsha has taught at numerous venues, festivals, and conferences throughout the US, Canada, France, Switzerland, and Spain.
+In 2017, she was named Foreign Expert in Dance at Chengdu University, China.
+In May 2020, she was a visiting scholar at the Kroeger College of Public Affairs at Carleton University, Ottawa, Canada.